jackt3/osipi_asl/README.md

 # osipi_asl
-This repository contains pipelines which allow analysis for the OSIPI ASL Challenge 2021.
+This repository contains pipelines which carry out analysis for the OSIPI ASL Challenge 2021.

-The OSIPI ASL Challenge 2021 dataset consists of 1 Population-Averaged "subject" and 9 synthetic subjects.
+The OSIPI ASL Challenge 2021 dataset consists of 1 Population-Averaged subject and 9 synthetic subjects.
 An extensive description of the dataset can be found in [1], [2].

 ### Collaborators